sikt-no/sds-komponentbibliotek/packages/core/README.md

 ## Design Tokens

 Created using [Style Dictionary](https://github.com/amzn/style-dictionary) and exported as CSS & JavaScript variables.
-Do not change these directly in the `/core/dist` output directory but rather in the `/core/tokens` source directory.
+Do not edit these directly in the `/core/dist` output directory but rather in the `/core/tokens` source directory.
 **Note** That Style Dictionary tokens follow a CTI (Category/Type/Item) naming pattern that may affect their outcome by what transforms are applied.

+### Tips

+- Relative size tokens should be used on user font size setting scalable things like `font-size`, `line-height`, etc. These are calculated from the root font-size so that for example `16px` is the same as `calc(16 * 1rem/16)`.

 ### Consume